alexandroprado/caf-samples/dt-to-labs.md

 The Contoso development team has pinned down goals for this migration.
 These goals are used to determine the best migration method:

+- Quickly provision development and test environments.
+It should take minutes not months to build the infrastructure a developer needs to write or test software.
 - After migration, Contoso's DevTest environment in Azure should have enhanced capabilities over the current system in VMware.
 - The operations model will move from IT provisioned to DevOps and with self-service provisioning.
 - Contoso wants to quickly move out of their on-premises DevTest environments.